dneverson/CentricityAPILibrary/README.md

 ## Getting Started

 - Needs to run on a webserver along side CPS 12.2+ for the API to work properly.
-- If you are having issues, please post them in the issue tab.

 ## Built With